 Of course, unsolvable Schrödinger equations for hydrogen molecule (= H2 ) cannot have the exact solution, hence, physicists choose the product of two hydrogen atomic 1s wavefunctions as the form of (anti-)symmetric wavefunctions obeying the quantum mechanical unphysical Pauli principle exchange rule, which are proved physically wrong, as I explain later.

-When two electrons have the opposite up and down spins (= antisymmetric spins or singlet ), the H2 molecular (spacial) wavefunction is supposed to form the symmetric wavefunction (= ψ+ = hence, total wavefunction = spin + spacial parts should always take anti-symmetric form ) which allegedly causes fake molecular attractive exchange energies.
+When two electrons have the opposite up and down spins (= antisymmetric spins or singlet ), the H2 molecular (spacial) wavefunction is supposed to form the symmetric wavefunction (= ψ+ = hence, total wavefunction = the product of the spin antisymmetric + spacial symmetric parts should always become anti-symmetric forms ) which allegedly causes fake molecular attractive exchange energies.